SebazRizzo98/SebazRizzo98.github.io/_pages/cv.md

 Service and leadership
 ======
 Theater Club Participant.

-This includes building sets, fundraising activites for the club, helping move scenes on and off of stage and direct who will help where.
+-This includes building sets, fundraising activites for the club, helping move scenes on and off of stage, direct who will help where.